 The supervisor supporting your application can provide specific advice on how to convey your background and research interests as relevant to the field and mode of your proposed research.

 This can be expected to include:

-- Proposed title of study, indicating the central theme you are exploring in one succinct phrase. - How do you intend to respond to the advertised HDR place / project opportunity, and what approach, capabilities and interests will you bring to this research? - How will you conduct your research, and methodologies you seek to employ and explore. - A preliminary list of readings and references that indicate existing work relevant to your research.
+- Proposed title of study, indicating the central theme you are exploring in one succinct phrase. - How do you intend to respond to the advertised HDR place / project opportunity, and what approach, capabilities and interests will you bring to this research? - How will you conduct your research, in relation to the School's support for research through reflective industry practice, generative practice, and applied practice? - A preliminary list of readings, references and precedents, that indicate existing work relevant to your research.

-2. A portfolio of experience
+2. A PORTFOLIO OF EXPERIENCE

-Please provide a portfolio of past and current work experience supplied in electronic/digital format as a PDF document or one specific relevant URL link.
+Please provide a portfolio of past and current work supplied in electronic/digital format as a PDF document or one specific relevant URL link.
 The folio will usually include:

-- An outline of your undergraduate / Masters work if relevant. - An outline of past work and/or research roles, responsibilities and achievements. - Samples or links to your publications. - A 1000-3000 word sample of your academic writing.
+- An outline of your undergraduate / Masters work if relevant. - An outline of past work and/or research roles, responsibilities and achievements. - Samples or links to your publications. - A 1000 3000 word sample of your academic writing.

-3. A Curriculum Vitae (CV)
+3. A CURRICULUM VITAE (CV)

-Include education, professional experience, industry affiliation and/or partnerships, publications, conference paper presentations, grants awarded, creative works, exhibitions, projects, etc, with full reference details.
+Include education, professional experience, industry affiliation and/or partnerships, publications, conference paper presentations, grants awarded, creative works, exhibitions, projects etc, with full reference details.
 Please also provide contact details of a referee that we may contact.